samus42/shattered-throne-solo/index.md

 # Running the Shattered Throne....Solo
-*A guide by an idiot, for other idiots that want to try this*
+*A guide by an idiot (SamusDarkthorn), for other idiots that want to try this*

 So you're at light level 650, you've forged everything, and you look around at what challenges could be left.
 Paging through the triumphs, one just pops out at you, **solo-nely**, do the Shattered Throne solo.